-The most immediate effect of sleep apnea is the daytime fatigue and risk of falling asleep at work or while driving.
-Other potential effects of sleep apnea include serious health problems such as high blood pressure, heart problems, diabetes and stroke.
-It can also lead to depression, irritability, sexual dysfunction, learning and memory difficulties.
-Studies show that up to 50 percent of sleep apnea sufferers have high blood pressure.
-Studies show that up to 70% of sleep apnea sufferers have diabetes.
+The most immediate effect of Insomnia is the daytime tiredness, lack of energy, difficulty concentrating and or irritability.
+Other potential effects of loss of sleep due to Insomnia include serious health problems such as obesity, diabetes and glucose intolerance, cardiovascular disease and stroke.
+It can also lead to depression, irritability, anxiety, learning and memory difficulties.

 In the past, sleep disorders were diagnosed by spending a night in facility based sleep lab, called a polysomnography or PSG.
 A PSG records multiple biophysiological signals throughout the night after sensors have been applied over much of the body.
 A PSG can tell what percentage of time you are spending in each stage of sleep (which is a measure of how efficiently you are sleeping) and whether you have other, more rare disorders such as a sleep movement disorder or narcolepsy.